EDUCATION

 Continuous training and optimization

-LeadSquared’s Chatbot for Education
+LeadSquared’s chatbot for education

 When selecting a chatbot, institutions need solutions tailored for education rather than adapted from customer service.
-LeadSquared’s education chatbot is purpose-built to address the distinct workflows and requirements of higher education.

 The platform goes beyond basic automation with features such as admissions workflow integration, student lifecycle management, and academic calendar synchronization.
 Its responses are contextual, aligning with the specific processes of higher education.